Electronic intelligence

 These helicopters were carrying multiband receivers, of which the antennas were located on the right side of the forward

 fuselage.
-Whereas the crew was Soviet, the personnel in the cargo hold was German.
+Whereas the crew was Soviet, the personnel in the cargo hold was East German.
 The latter was composed of an

 interpreter, a photographer and two radio operators.